Click Here for the Infopet home page

 Again, there is no simple answer to this question.
 Dogs vary a lot in terms of how fast they burn up food.
 Very active dogs such as working dogs, need to eat more, as do pregnant and lactating bitches.
 Lactating bitches may need two to four times as much food as usual - this depends a lot on how many hungry pups they have to feed and on the breed.
 Young dogs may go through growth spurts and dormant phases, so their needs and appetites can vary a lot over a month.
 Older dogs need fewer calories, but more of some minerals and vitamins, which is why some manufacturers offer them special formulations.
 Sled dogs, which spend a long time in vigorous exercise, do well on high-fat, high protein diets, whereas greyhounds, which just run for short periods, do better on high-fat and moderate protein diets.
 Sled dogs eat more than sedentary dogs, and may need fewer vitamins and minerals per unit of energy intake (joule).
 Unfortunately, dog food packs and cans tend not to give information on calories per serving or per unit of weight.

 Obesity is generally a more serious problem in Britain than underfed dogs.
-Obesity is linked to a lot of health problems, such as diabetes, arthritis, mammary cancer in unspayed bitches, and incontinence in bitches which were obese prior to being spayed.
+Obesity is linked to many health problems, like diabetes, arthritis, mammary cancer in unspayed bitches, and incontinence in bitches which were obese prior to being spayed.
 Rapid growth in giant dogs is linked to bone problems.
 Obese dogs suffer more wear and tear on their joints if they are arthritic.
 Obese dogs are often fed no more at mealtimes than normal dogs, but they also get lots of titbits.
-So, if your dog is a bit on the podgy side, try to give him ball games, cuddles, or anything else he likes that isn't food, rather than titbits as a reward, and try and give him more exercise.
+So, if your dog is a bit on the podgy side, give him or her ball games, cuddles, or anything else he or she likes that isn't food, as a reward, and of course more exercise.
+Spayed bitches can pile on the kilos, so go by the look of your dog, rather than worrying about how little she eats, and get a vet to check her if you worry she may be too fat.

 How often should my dog eat?